Areco892/cse134B-hw4-part5/src/pages/posts/fable-2.md

 At once she awoke and with her the king and queen and all the courtiers, who had fallen asleep at the same time.

 As the princess was as much taken with the prince's appearance as he was with hers, they decided to be married.
 And so the wedding was celebrated the same day with great pomp and ceremony.

+**Moral of the Story**: "Love, bravery, and fate can break even the darkest curses."